KennethASC20/paper-sly-gauge/README.md

 ## What's in this project?

-← `README.md`: HTML consists of the about, home,
+← `README.md`: HTML consists of the about, home, contact, and project page that are the fundamentals of this project.
+CSS is short but very powerful since I used some of Bootstraps aspects.

-← `index.html`: This is your welcome page
+← `index.html`: This is the home page where people will see once getting into the website.
+They will be greeted by other users who have made an account and see an option to match with them.

-← `style.css`: This is for all your css and styling
+← `style.css`: This is the core of the website and how it got to look the way it looks.

-← ``:
+← `about.html`: This is a page that is kind of like my resume which shows who I am and my information and my records.

+`contact.html`: This is the contact page which features the companies address and number and picture of a random building but acts like the companies bulidng for people to ask us any questions.

+`project.html`: This is basically like a Q and A type page which answers questions people might have about my project as to why I made it, and how I made it.

+`signup.html`:This is a page that directs new people to sign up to become a member of the dating site and have the ability to match with others.

 ## What I've Learned